 A third launch attempt was initially scheduled to take place in October 2023 but was later moved to November due to some delays in fixing the technical issues that caused the previous failures.
 The launch took place on 21 November 2023.
 The South Korean news agency Yonhap quoted its counterpart in the North, the Korean Central News Agency, as saying the satellite had been successfully inserted in the predetermined orbit, resulting in the first successful flight of the Chollima-1 launch vehicle.[24]
 However, no immediate independent observations could be made.[25]
 The probe has been confirmed to be in orbit, however, its status is not known.[26]

-On 27 February 2024, South Korean Defense Minister, Shin Won-sik stated that there were no signs of Malligyong-1 being operational, as well as the possibility of a satellite launch by North Korea in March 2024.[19]
+On 27 February 2024, South Korean Defense Minister, Shin Won-sik stated that there were no signs of Malligyong-1 being operational.
+He also noted the possibility of a satellite launch by North Korea in March 2024.[29]

 Fourth attempt